 - Prawns or Shrimp – I prefer cold water prawns as I think they have more flavour, but any variety will work.
-Use a shell-on king prawn as a garnish for a fancy occasion if you like.
-Frozen cooked prawns are ideal – just defrost them overnight in the fridge before serving.
-You could also add or swap in smoked salmon or crayfish.
-Just make sure any seafood you use is from a sustainable source.
+Frozen cooked prawns are ideal for ease – just defrost them overnight in the fridge before serving.
+If you need to cook the shrimp yourself make sure it is fully cooled before assembling the salad.

 - Tomatoes – sweet cherry or plum tomatoes sliced in half.

 - Cocktail Sauce – see below for full ingredients and substitutions.